akirasoft1/perform-2024-hot-days/Business Analytics/content/04_hands-on 04/index.md

     export default async function ({ execution_id }) {

+    //Enter your details here!
+    //------------------------
+    const yourName = "Test user";
+    const dqlStepName = "execute_dql_query_1";

-    //Get the result of the previous step running DQL const r = await fetch(`/platform/automation/v1/executions/${execution_id}/tasks/<name of step>/result`);
+    //Get the result of the previous step running DQL const r = await fetch(`/platform/automation/v1/executions/${execution_id}/tasks/${dqlStepName}/result`);
     //Get the content being returned in a variable called "body" const body = await r.json();
     //Extract the list of orders affected by errors - "records" is the name of the list of results returned const orders = body["records"];

-    //Loop through the orders and format nicely to send to Slack var niceOutput = ":warning: Orders failing to update credit card: \n";
+    //Loop through the orders and format nicely to send to Slack var niceOutput = ":warning: [" + yourName + "] Orders failing to update credit card: \n";
     orders.forEach((order) =>  niceOutput = niceOutput + "\n" + ":credit_card: [*Order ID*]: " + order['orderId'] + ", :1234: [*Error code*]: " + order['Error code'] + ", :hourglass_flowing_sand: [*Error type*]: " + order['Error type'] + ", :email: [*Error message*]: " + order['Error message'] + "\n");

     return { niceOutput };
     }
     ```
-1. Make sure to replace the "\<name of step\>" with the name of the "Execute DQL query" step - which by default is "execute_dql_query_1".
+1. Make sure to update the "yourName" and "dqlStepName" with the details you have used.
+1. "yourName" will add an identifier into your Slack message so we can confirm it has worked! "dqlStepName" is the name given to the previous DQL step, which by default is "execute_dql_query_1".
-1. To make your results easier to see - alter the initial message starting "Orders failing to update credit card" with your name!

 #### Adding a step to send the results to Slack
 1. On the main canvas, hit the "+" icon underneath the Code step you have just created.